Skip to main content

 The Core Distinction in Governance

 The primary divergence in requirements stems from this foundational difference in governance.
-For self-funded plans, ERISA’s preemption of state law means that the design and implementation of a are subject to a single, federal standard.
+For self-funded plans, ERISA’s preemption of state law means that the design and implementation of a wellness program are subject to a single, federal standard.
 This allows for greater flexibility and customization in creating programs that are tailored to the specific needs of an employee population.

 Fully insured plans, on the other hand, must navigate a patchwork of state-specific insurance regulations, which can influence the structure and incentives of a wellness program.